 INSTAARs can call on a number of university and community partnerships to help conduct outreach.
 They can help you fund students, connect with various audiences, and make your efforts go farther.
 Look for partners whose strengths complement your research team’s.

-CU Outreach has chosen INSTAAR as a primary science partner in its efforts to get CU science out to the public, particularly in Colorado.
-The dedicated staff has extensive resources that you can rely on, including mailing lists of educators throughout the state, contacts with dedicated teachers and classrooms that can give you a positive outreach experience, and a platform in Learn More About Climate (http://learnmoreaboutclimate.colorado.edu), a well curated and frequently visited web site about climate change and Colorado’s future.
-They will often fund graduate students for outreach efforts that match their needs.
-Shelly has worked extensively with these folks--ask her about what they can do.
+The CU Office for Outreach and Engagement has partnered with many INSTAAR researchers to get CU science into the hands of the public, particularly in Colorado.
+The dedicated staff has extensive resources that you can rely on, including mailing lists of educators throughout the state, contacts with dedicated teachers, and classrooms that can give you a positive outreach experience.
+They conduct the CU Boulder Outreach Awards and can fund graduate students for outreach efforts that match their needs.

 Science Discovery connects K-12 students and teachers to current CU science through unique, hands-on science experiences.
 All programs are designed to be highly interactive, engaging students in the scientific process while connecting them to the science and technology present in their everyday lives.
 Science Discovery impacts approximately 30,000 students, teachers and community members throughout Colorado each year.
 Suzanne Anderson has conducted CZO outreach through Science Discovery summer programs.